TOWNSHIP OF RANDOLPH,

 B. Dental Benefits

-1. The Township will provide payment towards the cost of a dental plan for
+The Township will provide payment towards the cost of a dental plan for employees based on the following schedule:

 a) The maximum premium contribution paid by the Township shall be $600.00.